 There have been no recent terrorist attacks in the history of Equatorial Guinea.
 So, no active threat are active at this time.

 Equatorial Guinea does not pose any additional risk for women.
-While planning your trip to Equatorial Guinea, make sure you avoid the distant and lonely streets, both day and night.
-On top of that, don’t expose your valuable items or show money in public.
-In addition, try to be accompanied on your nightly leisure outings.
+If you are planning to travel to Equatorial Guinea, make sure you avoid the distant and lonely streets, both day and night, and don’t expose your things or show money in public.
+In top of that, try to be accompanied on your nightly leisure outings.

 What currency is used and how to exchange money in Equatorial Guinea?